gregogalante/evnt/docs/pages/Presentation.md

 - **Events**: something that it's already happen and should be logged somewhere.
 - **Handlers**:  event listeners that perform specific tasks.

-The full documentation of these classes can be found here: https://ideonetwork.github.io/evnt

 ## Installation

 To use the gem you need to add it on your Gemfile